 The SBA received a $54 million grant from the Obama administration in 2009 to combat the credit crisis, which has helped expand access to microloans considerably.

-While the SBA is the keeper and provider of their funds, applicants for microloans must actually apply for them via intermediary non-profit organizations that the department selects to disperse the money.
+While the SBA is the keeper and provider of their funds, those requesting microloans must actually request them via intermediary non-profit organizations that the department selects to disperse the money.

 What Are SBA Microloan Intermediaries?

 Microloan intermediaries are either private nonprofits, quasi-public or tribally-owned entities that have at least a year of experience providing microloans, as well as experience providing in-house marketing, management, and technical assistance.